César Charlone (politician)

-César Charlone Rodríguez (5 October 1895, in Montevideo – 8 May 1973) was a Uruguayan political figure.
+César Charlone Rodríguez (5 October 1895 – 8 May 1973) was a Uruguayan lawyer and politician who served as the second Vice President of Uruguay from 1938 to 1942.

 Background

 Charlone was prominent member of the Uruguayan Colorado Party during the 1930s.
-He was Minister of Finance from 1934 to 1938.
+He was Minister of Finance from 1935 to 1938.

 Vice President of Uruguay

-He was Vice President of Uruguay, and served from 1938 to 1943 under President Alfredo Baldomir.
+He was Vice President of Uruguay, and served from 1938 to 1942 under President Alfredo Baldomir.
 At the same time he was President of the Senate of Uruguay.
-He also held the portfolio of Minister of Finance from 1940 to 1943.

 Post Vice-Presidency

 Charlone later served as Foreign Minister of Uruguay from 1949 until 1950 in the government of President of Uruguay Luis Batlle Berres.

 He was Minister of Economy and Finance 1967–1971 in the Government of President of Uruguay Jorge Pacheco Areco.

 He died on 8 May 1973, aged 77.